opt-out-tools/start-here/README.md

 ## [Browser Extension Front-end](https://github.com/opt-out-tools/opt-out)
-The browser extension removes online misogyny from and individual's Twitter feed, automatically reporting the detected content to the moderators of the platform.
-Our goal is to have a local implementaiton of the model that the user can supply feedback to and use transfer learning to retrain their model to fit their online interactions.
+The browser extension removes online misogyny from an individual's Twitter feed.
+We have a binary classifier model sat on some servers and as the page loads the tweets are sent to the backend, the model is hit and returns a score.
+If the score indicates it’s misogynistic the text is blocked out, if not it’s left on the page.
+If there is an image attached to the comment that is also blocked.

 Tech stack:
 - Javascript